PGA Championship Betting Guide VA

 Similar to head-to-head betting, sportsbooks set up groups of three or four golfers for bettors to choose from.
 Also known as 2 or 3-balls, these are great bets that can keep you even further engaged as the PGA Championship plays out.
 Sample odds for who will have the better round:

-Let’s say you have a good feel for a golfer to perform well at the PGA, but you’re not necessarily sure he’ll be able to win the event.
+Let’s say you have a good feeling for a golfer to perform well at the PGA, but you’re not necessarily sure he’ll be able to win the event.
 In cases like this, look towards each way bet, which covers you to win or place highly, such as in the Top 5.

 For the PGA Championship, the top 70 plus ties advance after the first two rounds are in the books.
 It can work out to around half of the field or so, and you can make your choices on which golfers you think will move on to play the weekend.
 Sample odds: